Scope and Aim

 - Feminist administration

-- Emerging pedagogies
+- Emerging feminist pedagogies

-- Feminist approaches to embodiment
+- Feminist approaches to embodiment and to the rhetoric of health and medicine

 - LGBTQ+ studies